timescale/docs/cloud/customize-configuration.md

 There are times, however, when your specific workload may require tuning some of the many available TimescaleDB and PostgreSQL parameters.
-By providing the ability to tune various runtime settings, Timescale Forge provides the balance and flexibility you need when running your workloads in our hosted environment.
+By providing the ability to tune various runtime settings, Timescale Cloud provides the balance and flexibility you need when running your workloads in our hosted environment.

 <highlight type="warning">
-Modifications of most parameters can be applied without restarting the Timescale Forge Service.
+Modifications of most parameters can be applied without restarting the Timescale Cloud Service.
 However, as when modifying the compute resources of a running Service, some settings will require that a restart be performed, resulting in some brief downtime (usually about 30 seconds).
 </highlight>